-School requirements include Interim assessments, exit tickets, weekly checkpoints, course projects, teacher created assignments, and state testing attendance requirements and participation including but not limited to DIBELS, DRDP, Newrow, Accelerate, and Leap throughout the year.
-Catch up plans are plans put in place by teachers, advisors, learning coaches and students for those families which progress and attendance are lacking.
-School requirements are assignments that are added to the gradebook and averaged into students' grades as explained above.
-Here is the grading policy for school required assignments:
+School requirements include Interim assessments, exit tickets, weekly checkpoints, course projects, teacher created assignments, and state testing attendance requirements and participation including but not limited to DIBELS, DRDP, and LEAP throughout the year.
+"Back on Track" plans are plans put in place by teachers, advisors, learning coaches, and students for those families whose progress and attendance have not met school requirements.